CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 export default api;
 ```

+In the `baseURL`, replace `YOUR-API-KEY` with the API key you created earlier.

 First we import `axios`, then call its `create()` method to create a new Axios instance configured with our server's base URL.
 We provide the default `localhost` URL that our server will run on.
 Then we create an `api` object that we're going to export with our own interface.
 We give it a `loadRestaurants()` method.
 In that method, we call the Axios client's `get()` method to make an HTTP `GET` request to the path `/restaurants` under our base URL.
 Axios resolves to a `response` value that has a `data` field on it with the response body.
 In cases like ours where the response will be JSON data, Axios will handle parsing it to return a JavaScript data structure.
 So by returning `response.data` our application will receive the data the server sends.